What'sNEW July - September 2017

 7 Jul 2014, an earlier entry about Goldenfeld.

 6 Oct 2009, ...compelling documentations of horizontal gene transfer in eukaryotes..., Woese and Goldenfeld.

 How Cells Hack Their Own Genes, Institute of Molecular Biotechnology (+Newswise), 23 Aug 2017.

-We recognize the need to establish a webpage for links about robust software management.
+We recognize the need to establish a webpage for discussion and links about robust software management.

 Right away we get deep into the story of the Burgess shale, whose fossils Conway Morris re-examined with fresh eyes, and which Gould publicised in Wonderful Life (1989).
 Soon, Losos introduces his own specialty, lizards, and his lifelong study of them.
 Researches by other evolutionary specialists also pertain the original question, and their personal stories are entertaining.